Skip to main content

 Mithaka Aboriginal Corporation holds native title over Mithaka Country in far south western Queensland, encompassing parts of the Barcoo and Diamantina Shires.
 The award recognises the success of this community organisation in working locally, nationally and internationally to preserve culture and identity into the future.

-Read more about the 2022 Queensland Memory awards on our blog
+Read more about the 2022 Queensland Memory Awards on our blog

 Man onstage speaking at a podium.